LONDON TRAVEL GUIDE

 London is our home but is also one of the most popular travel destinations in the world.
 We share everything you need to know in this London Travel Guide.

-One of the worlds largest and busiest cities, London is a great stop for those touring Europe, especially if you are visiting London as a family.
-Immerse yourself in the pubs, theatres, museums and history of Great Britain and enjoy the great food spots.
-It is a royally expensive city that will eat into your budget if you’re not careful, but don’t worry, check out the top free things to do in London for budget travellers.
+One of the world’s largest and busiest cities, London is a great stop for those touring Europe, especially if you are visiting London as a family.
+Immerse yourself in the pubs, theatres, museums, and history of Great Britain and enjoy the great food spots.
+It is a royally expensive city that will eat into your budget if you’re not careful, but don’t worry, check out the top free things to do in London for budget travelers.

 There is so much to see and do in London that will keep you busy for weeks, with something available for everyone.
-On par with NYC’s Broadway, it is worth taking in a West End show, with cheap tickets available on the day either at the individual theatre at 10am or from Leicester Square’s ticket offices.
+On par with NYC’s Broadway, it is worth taking in one of the many West End shows, with cheap tickets available on the day either at the individual theatre at 10 am or from Leicester Square’s ticket offices.

-There are some great family friendly experiences with the various Merlin Entertainment attractions across London; such as the London Eye, London Dungeons or Madame Tussaud.
+There are some great family-friendly experiences with the various Merlin Entertainment attractions across London; such as the London Eye, London Dungeons and Madame Tussaud.
 Literacy lovers should head to Shakespeare’s Globe Theatre, with performances available throughout the spring and summer months; though remember England is notorious for rain.
 Or Glimpse into history at the Natural History Museum or impressive British Museum.

 Budget: Dorm beds in the quieter areas of London start around £7 whilst hostels in central London costs between £20 – £60, with private rooms starting at around £80.